tmancal74/quantarhei/README.rst

 For users:
  - Improved effective lineshapes for 2D spectrum calculations
- - Calculation of absorption spectrum using forst order Liouville pathways
+ - Calculation of absorption spectrum using first order Liouville pathways
  - Some bug fixes including an frequency factor in absorption spectrum

 New in 0.0.41